-By the spring of 1996 local donations topped $600,000.
+By the spring of 1996, local donations topped $600,000.
 The old library structure was sold in the summer and construction was substantially completed.
-The old building was closed to the public October 12.
-After the efforts of staff, volunteers and Library Relocation Consultants of Bloomington, the new location was dedicated and opened to the public October 26.
+The old building was closed to the public on October 12.
+After the efforts of staff, volunteers, and Library Relocation Consultants of Bloomington, the new location was dedicated and opened to the public on October 26.

 A Book Shower held in honor of the Centennial was completed in 2002.
 Gifts may still be made to the library, however.
 Learn more about making gifts to the library in honor or in memory of someone special.

 Check out these articles on the library’s centennial:

 A JCPL Timeline from early beginnings up to Centennial Year

 The Library Goes Evergreen